 How long does Hydrangea last?

 Hydrangeas typically do not last too long, probably a week or so.
-But if you don’t care for it properly, it’ll wither even faster.
+But if you do not care for it properly, it will wither even faster.